Leave of Absence or Withdrawal from ESF

 - You must exit the U.S. within 15 days of the effective date noted on your Change in Educational Plans Form.

 - Failure to exit within this 15 day time frame would be considered an unlawful exit and may impact your ability to enter the U.S. in the future.

 International students who take a leave-of-absence and wish to return to the College, must:

 International students who have taken a leave-of-absence and wish to return to ESF, must:

-- Apply for readmission by contacting the Senior Counselor in the Student Assistance office to file the appropriate paperwork
+- Apply for readmission by contacting the Assistant Dean for Student Affairs (Student Support) in the Student Affairs office to file the appropriate paperwork

 - Readmittance is not processed by the Office of Instruction and Graduate Studies or the Office of Admissions.